How Long Does Cocaine Stay in the System: Cocaine Detox & Withdrawal

-Cravings for cocaine can be extremely intense when coming down from cocaine and during withdrawal, leading to a high risk of relapse.
+Cravings can be extremely intense when coming down from cocaine and during withdrawal, leading to a high risk of relapse.
 In some cases, these cravings may linger for months after the drug has left the person’s body, especially if there was heavy use for a long period of time.
 Another potentially long-lasting aspect of cocaine withdrawal can be anhedonia, which is a diminished ability to feel pleasure.2